A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Results

 A suitable site for constructing a deep-sea neutrino telescope demands multiple conditions.
 The depth should be large enough, e.g. $\gtrsim3~\mathrm{km}$, to effectively shield cosmic ray backgrounds and minimize the influence of biological activities.
-Experiences from the pioneer DUMAND project\footnote{https://www.phys.hawaii.edu/~dumand/dumacomp.html} suggested that, a large and flat area such as an abyssal plain is preferred, and it should keep away from high rises or deep trenches to avoid complex current fields.
+Experiences from the pioneering Deep Underwater Muon And Neutrino Detector (DUMAND) project ({\url{https://www.phys.hawaii.edu/~dumand/dumacomp.html}}) suggest that, a large and flat area such as an abyssal plain is preferred, and it should keep away from high rises or deep trenches to avoid complex current fields.
 The ocean floor should be flat and possess sufficient bearing strength to support the mounting of the equipment.
-Based on the successful operation of ANTARES for the past decade, a deep-sea neutrino telescope could safely operate under the current strength less than $\sim20~\mathrm{cm/s}$ \cite{ANTARES:1999fhm}.
-The proximity to a shore is required to ensure the infrastructure for power supply and data transmission via seafloor cable connections.
+On the basis of the successful operation of ANTARES for the past decade, a deep-sea neutrino telescope could safely operate under a current strength of less than $\sim20~\mathrm{cm/s}$ \cite{ANTARES:1999fhm}.
+Close proximity to a shore is required to ensure the infrastructure for power supply and data transmission via seafloor cable connections.

-A pre-screening of viable sites with existing geographic and oceanographic data suggests that an area near 114.0$^\circ$E, 17.4$^\circ$N, located at the center of a large abyssal plain of depth $\sim 3500 ~\mathrm{m}$, is deep enough to largely avoid biological activities and provide sufficient overburden to shield cosmic ray muons down to $\sim 10^{-8}$ cm$^{-2}$s$^{-1}$sr$^{-1}$ \cite{Bugaev:1998bi}.
-The seabed of this area is very flat with a slope of 0.01 degrees and mainly covered by clay silt \cite{site_info}, which is suitable for building a large scale deep-sea detector.
-The location is about $180~\mathrm{km}$ from the nearest island with infrastructure, where placing detector's power supply and experimental data storage on the island is feasible (see Figure~\ref{Figure: TRIDENT geographic map}).
-A geographic location close to the equator permits the detector to scan the whole sky once per day with its most sensitive zenith band.
-With these prior knowledge, we carried out the TRIDENT pathfinder experiment (TRIDENT EXplorer, T-REX for short) at the selected site.
-With T-REX, we measured the optical properties of the sea water and also quantified the oceanographic conditions of the chosen site, including water current, salinity and radioactivity.
+On the basis of the above requirements, an area near 114.0$^\circ$E, 17.4$^\circ$N was selected as a suitable location to build a large scale deep-sea detector.
+The geographic information of the site is described in Methods and Extended Data Fig. \ref{fig:geographic_map}.
+Following the location selection, we carried out the TRIDENT pathfinder experiment (TRIDENT EXplorer, T-REX for short).
+With T-REX, we measured the optical properties of the sea water and also quantified the oceanographic conditions at the chosen site, including water current, temperature, salinity and radioactivity (see Methods as well as Extended Data Fig. \ref{fig:ocean_condition} and \ref{fig:k40_simulation}).